startup-systems/mashup/README.md

-# WHO - Google Map  Mashup
+# Google Map - Whois Mashup

 ## Description
 A mashup project that shows the the geolocation on Google Map based on visitor's WHOIS record.